Ja A. Jahannes

 Ja Arthur Jahannes (August 25, 1942 – July 5, 2015) was a professor at Savannah State University in Savannah, Georgia and the pastor of the Abyssinia Missionary Baptist Church in Savannah.
 He was a prolific playwright, music composer, essayist, and poet, a frequent theatre director and international lecturer, and a pioneer of Black psychology.

 Jahannes was raised in Baltimore.
-He earned a bachelor's degree from Lincoln University, a historically-black university in Pennsylvania, in 1964.
+He earned a bachelor's degree from Lincoln University, a historically black university in Pennsylvania, in 1964.
 He then earned two master's degrees from Hampton University in Virginia in 1966 and a doctorate in 1972 from the University of Delaware.
 He joined the Savannah State faculty in 1981 as dean of the School of Humanities there.

-His wife, artist Clara Agüero, also worked as a professor at Savannah State.
+His wife, artist Clara Agüero Ortiz, also an educator, worked as a professor of Fine Arts at Savannah State.